Skip to content

 David Notkin Endowed Fellowship

-David received his Sc.B. from Brown University in 1977 and his Ph.D. from Carnegie Mellon University in 1984, when he joined the University of Washington faculty.
+David received his Sc.B. from Brown University in 1977 and his Ph.D. from Carnegie Mellon University in 1984, when he joined the UW faculty.
 A world leader in software engineering, David served as CSE chair from 2001-06, and was honored with the Boeing Professorship, the Frank and Wilma Bradley Endowed Professorship, and the Frank and Wilma Bradley Endowed Chair.

-An extraordinary mentor, David received the University of Washington Distinguished Graduate Mentor Award in 2000.
-His philosophy about working with students follows that of his own adviser, Nico Habermann: “Focus on the students, since graduating great students means you’ll produce great research, while focusing on the research may or may not produce great students.”
+An extraordinary mentor, David received the UW Distinguished Graduate Mentor Award in 2000.
+His philosophy about working with students follows that of his own adviser, Nico Habermann, “Focus on the students, since graduating great students means you’ll produce great research, while focusing on the research may or may not produce great students.”

 Pastry-Powered T(o)uring Machine Endowed Fellowship

-Lauren Bricker (M.S., ’93, Ph.D., ’98), Ruben Ortega (M.S., ’94), and Paul Franklin (M.S., ’98) are among a dozen University of Washington Computer Science & Engineering graduate students and alumni who formed a team to ride in the 1995 Seattle-to-Portland (STP) bicycle ride.
-The team named was inspired by Computer Science & Engineering’s Steam-powered Turing Machine mural, painted 30 years ago by a group of graduate students and recreated in the Allen Center.
+Lauren Bricker (M.S. ’93, Ph.D. ’98), Ruben Ortega (M.S. ’94), and Paul Franklin (M.S. ’98) are among a dozen University of Washington Computer Science & Engineering (CSE) graduate students and alumni who formed a team to ride in the 1995 Seattle-to-Portland (STP) bicycle ride.
+The team name was inspired by CSE’s Steam-powered Turing Machine mural, painted 30 years ago by a group of graduate students and recreated in the Allen Center.

-Many team members continue riding together even as they pedaled off campus and into careers and family life.
-Ortega, an expert in search technology, worked for Amazon.com and other start ups for over 10 years and now is an independent software consultant.
-Bricker consulted on user interface architecture and taught at Lakeside School before rejoining her alma mater as teaching faculty.
-Franklin is a software developer at Amazon.com.
+Many team members continued riding together even as they pedaled off campus and into careers and family life.
+Ortega, an expert in search technology, worked for Amazon.com, startups, and as an independent software consultant.
+Bricker consulted on user interface architecture, taught at Lakeside School and the University of Washington.
+Franklin worked as a software developer at Amazon.com.

-The three contributed to the Allen Center capital campaign and organized a consortium through the bike team to fund this Students First fellowship endowment.
+Bricker, Ortega, and Franklin organized a consortium gift from their bike team to fund this endowed fellowship.
 “We got a great education at the UW, which opened the doors to great jobs, so we wanted to give back to CSE,” said Ortega.
-“Creating an endowed fellowship offered a terrific opportunity to do that and the timing was right for all of us,” added Franklin.
+“Creating an endowed fellowship offered a terrific opportunity to do that, and the timing was right for all of us,” added Franklin.

 Weil Family Endowed Fellowship

-This fellowship was established by UW alumni Marsha and Dave Weil.
-After earning a master’s degree in Computer Science & Engineering, Dave spent four years as a software developer at The Boeing Company.
-In 1980 he joined Microsoft Corp., where he spent 17 years as a software developer, program manager, and software development manager for a variety of products including Visual C/C++ and Microsoft Works.
+Dave Weil is a graduate of Stanford University (B.S. in mathematics, 1974) and the University of Washington (M.S. in computer science, 1977).
+Dave spent four years as a software developer at The Boeing Company.
+In 1980, he joined Microsoft, where he spent 17 years as a software developer, program manager, and software development manager for a variety of products, including Visual C/C++ and Microsoft Works.
 He retired in 1997.

 Wissner-Slivka Endowed Fellowship

-Lisa Wissner-Slivka earned a B.A. in Computer Studies from Northwestern University in 1985 and an M.B.A. from the University of Washington in 1988.
+Lisa Wissner-Slivka earned a B.A. in computer studies from Northwestern University in 1985 and an M.B.A. from the University of Washington in 1988.
 She worked at Microsoft as a program manager and product manager on programming language tools and electronic mail applications for six years.
-She currently serves on the boards of the Bellevue Schools Foundation, Social Venture Partners, Kindering Center, and the Puget Sound Susan G. Komen Foundation.
-Her past board service includes Bush School, Seattle Children’s Theatre, and the Overlake Hospital Foundation, and she was co-chair of the Kindering Center capital campaign that completed successfully in 2001.
-She is in the process of training for her eleventh marathon.
+She served on the boards of the Bellevue Schools Foundation, Social Venture Partners, Kindering Center, Puget Sound Susan G. Komen Foundation, Bush School, Seattle Children’s Theatre, and the Overlake Hospital Foundation.
+She was co-chair of the Kindering Center capital campaign, that completed successfully in 2001.
+She is a marathon athlete.

 Benjamin W. Slivka grew up in the Mount Baker neighborhood of Seattle and graduated from Garfield High School.
-He met Lisa at Northwestern University, where he earned B.S. degrees in Computer Science and Applied Mathematics in 1982, followed by a M.S. degree in Computer Science in 1985.
-He spent 14 years at Microsoft working on OS/2, MS_DOS, Windows, Java, and MSN.
+He met Lisa at Northwestern University, where he earned B.S. degrees in computer science and applied mathematics in 1982, followed by an M.S. degree in computer science in 1985.
+He spent 14 years at Microsoft working on OS/2, MS-DOS, Windows, Java, and MSN.

 Perhaps Benjamin’s most visible project at Microsoft was starting the Internet Explorer team and leading it through the release of IE 3.0.
 After a brief stint at Amazon.com, he retired in 2000 to focus on his family and philanthropy.
 He co-founded DreamBox Learning in 2006, and DreamBox Learning K-2 Math — a web-based math game for kids 4-8 years old — launched in early 2009 to rave reviews.
-He is a Trustee of Northwestern University and a director of the Garfield High School Foundation.
-He dabbles in digital photography and maintains a handful of web sites.
+He has held volunteer leadership positions at Northwestern University and the Garfield High School Foundation.
+He dabbles in digital photography and maintains a handful of websites.

 How it works